logic-and-learning-lab/Popper/README.md

 type(even,(element,)).
 type(prepend,(element,list,list)).
 ```
-To be clear, these types are **optional** but can substantially reduce learning times.
+These types are **optional** but can substantially reduce learning times.

 ## Directions
 Prolog often requires arguments to be ground.